JO513 PHOTOJOURNALISM 2

 “Each day as the earth revolves towards sunrise, members of a select human species awaken to observe the world with three eyes instead of two.
 They are the photojournalists of the world, men and women who write the visual biography of humankind on earth.” — John Morris

 Photojournalism is a demanding, competitive profession.
 Advances in photo technology have leveled the playing field.
-Still, the best photojournalists always seem to succeed in capturing images that have immediate and lasting value, connecting readers and the world to their local communities.
+Still, the best photojournalists always seem to successfully capture images that have immediate and lasting value, connecting readers and the world to their local communities.
 Although modern cameras enable everyone to take pictures, the best photojournalists stay ahead.
 Having a camera doesn’t make you a photographer any more than flossing makes you a dentist.

 The purpose of this course is to acquaint students with the necessary tools to enter the profession of visual journalism and succeed.
 It will be hard work but no more demanding than the field itself.
 It should also be fun.
 I have never known a photographer who decided on this career for a reason other than pursuing exciting experiences.
 At this point, it is expected students will have mastered the basics of photography and are familiar with the requirements of photojournalism.
 This course offers the opportunity to learn photojournalism on a professional level.